-Absence rate: Your absence rate can reveal a lot about your culture.
+Your absence rate can reveal underlying employee morale problems.
 For example, companies that have more overtime tend to have increased absenteeism due to burnout.
-It can also reveal problems in your recruitment process, if you aren’t hiring reliable employees.
+It can also reveal problems in your recruitment process if you aren’t hiring reliable employees.

 How to calculate: Total number of absence days ÷ workdays

 Keep track of how much you are spending on your HR department per employee to make sure you are investing enough into human resources.

 How to calculate: Total salary + benefits package of HR team ÷ total number of employees